 - Drawing Sheet Editor – If for some reason the existing worksheets are not suitable for your projects, you can create new ones or modify existing ones.

 - Plugin and Content Manager – With this, you can install new plugins and themes developed by various third parties.
-Plugins give you extra features that are not part of official KiCad software yet.
+Plugins give you extra features that are not part of the official KiCad software yet.

 Plugins extend the capabilities of KiCad.
 Sometimes KiCad’s standard features are not enough or too complicated to get certain things done.
 For example, this is the case with exporting PDF files.
 We do not have much control over how the PDF is exported.
 The Board2Pdf plugin gives us great control of how we can create PDF files from individual PCB layers.
 We use this plugin to create high-quality PCB graphics easily.
 Below are some of the must-have plugins supported in KiCad version 6.